Find a Solution That Grants Peace of Mind Schedule a Meeting

 Chapter 13 bankruptcy, often referred to as a reorganization bankruptcy, allows individuals with regular income to develop a repayment plan for their debts.
 This plan typically spans three to five years, during which filers make payments to a designated Chapter 13 bankruptcy Trustee who then distributes the funds to creditors.

-Unlike Chapter 7 bankruptcy, which involves liquidating non-exempt assets to pay debts (if any exist), Chapter 13 allows debtors to retain their property, while also catching up on missed payments to secured creditors.
+Unlike Chapter 7 bankruptcy, which involves liquidating non-exempt assets to pay debts (if any exist), Chapter 13 allows debtors to retain their non-exempt assets (if any), while also catching up on missed payments to secured creditors.
 To qualify for Chapter 13, you must fall under the specific secured and unsecured debt limits.
-See article in the Bankruptcy Overview section of this website entitled "Bankruptcy Exemptions" as well as several other articles in the Bankruptcy Specific section of this website under the "Chapter 13 heading".
+See the article in the Bankruptcy Overview section of this website entitled "Bankruptcy Exemptions" as well as several other articles in the Bankruptcy Specific section of this website under the "Chapter 13 subheading".

 Secured vs. Unsecured Debt